 6) What shocks do I need?
 This one is sometimes hard to answer, since "ride quality" is very subjective depending on the person.
 We will describe

 the shock options we have listed on our site for you to be able to make a good decision you can be happy about.

 7) Do I need shock boots?
 No, shock boots are a nice upgrade, but not a requirement.
 Some people like them, some people hate them.
 You get to decide!

-- Hydro 8000: These are a good quality Rough Country branded heavy duty hydraulic shock.
+- IRO Hydros: These are a excellent quality Gabriel manufactured heavy duty hydraulic shocks.
 They will provide a firm but controlled feeling ride.
 You will

 feel more of the road with the use of these shocks.
 They come in many lengths to properly fit your application.